flutter/engine/tools/gradle/README.md

 request access.

 ## Steps to download and verify new Gradle version
-These steps use gradle version 7.5.1 as an example.
+These steps use Gradle version 7.5.1 as an example.
 Please replace 7.5.1 with the actual Gradle version you wish to use.

 1. Download the new version of Gradle you'd like from [the Gradle website](https://gradle.org/releases/).